-Word 0: Control Word (This Command word will be used to select which programming block is to be sent to the NX3A1X.
-Setting more than one of the bits 1 to 5, or setting bits 6 to 12 during a programming cycle will generate a command error, Input register 0, bit 12)

-Bit 0: Apply Preset Value to Machine Position

-Bit 1: Program Setup

-Bit 2: Program Groups

-Bit 3: Program Outputs

-Bit 4: Program Increment / Decrement Function

-Bit 5: Place Output Registers in Force mode

-Bits 6 to 12: Reserved, must be equal to zero

-Bit 13: Set to disable all outputs, reset to enable all outputs (This parameter is not saved on power down.)

-Bit 14: Clear Errors

-Bit 15: Transmit bit

-Note: If the PLC is powered, and the transmit bit is set when the Nexus unit is powered up, then the Nexus unit will act on any valid data contained in the output registers.
+- Word 0: Control Word (This Command word will be used to select which programming block is to be sent to the NX3A1X.
+Setting more than one of the bits 1 to 5, or setting bits 6 to 12 during a programming cycle will generate a command error, Input register 0, bit 12) - Bit 0: Apply Preset Value to Machine Position - Bit 1: Program Setup - Bit 2: Program Groups - Bit 3: Program Outputs - Bit 4: Program Increment / Decrement Function - Bit 5: Place Output Registers in Force mode - Bit 6: Exit Force Mode (Only available on units with a serial number above 09170001) - Bits 7 to 12: Reserved, must be equal to zero - Bit 13: Set to disable all outputs, reset to enable all outputs (This parameter is not saved on power down.) - Bit 14: Clear Errors (On units with a serial number below 09170001, issuing the Clear Error command will not cause the NX3A1X to exit force mode.) - Bit 15: Transmit bit - Note: If the PLC is powered, and the transmit bit is set when the Nexus unit is powered up, then the Nexus unit will act on any valid data contained in the output registers.
 However, if the PLC is powered up with the transmit bit on, then the Nexus unit will ignore any valid data in the output registers.